Sinodun/draft-dprive-bcp-op/draft-ietf-dprive-bcp-op.md

 resolvers within networks and those operating large anycast services) can demonstrate their commitment to user privacy thereby driving all DNS resolution services to a more equitable footing.
-Choices for users would (in this ideal world) be driven other factors e.g. differing security policies or minor difference in operator policy rather than gross disparities in privacy concerns.
+Choices for users would (in this ideal world) be driven by other factors e.g. differing security policies or minor difference in operator policy rather than gross disparities in privacy concerns.

 Community insight [or judgment?] about operational practices can change